junbolian/junbolian.github.io/contents/home.md

 [![ResearchGate](https://img.shields.io/badge/ResearchGate-Profile-00CCBB?logo=researchgate&logoColor=white)](https://www.researchgate.net/profile/Junbo-Lian-2)

 **Junbo Lian** is currently pursuing the prestigious Master's in Machine Learning and Data Science (MLDS) at Northwestern University, USA, and is set to graduate from Zhejiang A\&F University, majoring in Data Science and Big Data Technology.
 His undergraduate thesis was recognized as an *outstanding graduation thesis*.
 His research interests include Artificial Intelligence-Generated Content (AIGC), Computer Vision (CV), Evolutionary Computation, Operations Research, and Mathematical Modeling.
-He serves as a reviewer for internationally recognized journals, including *Engineering Applications of Artificial Intelligence*, *Scientific Reports*, *Computers in Biology and Medicine*, *Journal of Supercomputing*, *Journal of Computational Design and Engineering*, and *Journal of Big Data*.
+He serves as a reviewer for internationally recognized journals, including *Journal of Advanced Research*, *Engineering Applications of Artificial Intelligence*, *Scientific Reports*, *Computers in Biology and Medicine*, *Journal of Supercomputing*, *Journal of Computational Design and Engineering*, and *Journal of Big Data*.
 Junbo has published multiple papers in prominent journals such as *Expert Systems with Applications*, *Applied Soft Computing*, *Computers in Biology and Medicine*, and *International Journal of Systems Science*, with two papers recognized as *ESI Hot Papers*.
 Junbo has filed several national invention patents related to Machine Learning and Data Science.
 He was honored with the *National Scholarship* in 2024 for his outstanding academic achievements and has received over ten prestigious awards at provincial and national levels.
 Furthermore, he invented a *Chinese herbal Medicine mold detection system* and founded Hangzhou Boshiwei (Bossway) Testing Technology Co., Ltd., attracting extensive media coverage.

 #### Email